Renting property in Denmark

 Herning Municipality has an agreement with the housing associations (pendlerordning), which means that if your current address is more than 30 kilometers from Herning, and you have a fixed position in Herning or Ikast-Brande Municipality, you can get priority for an apartment.
 Contact the housing associations directly to learn more about the agreement.

 Read more about the priority list here (in Danish)

 Private properties for rent cannot be found in one central place, but there are a number of internet portals where available apartments and houses can be found.
 The most used is Boligportal.dk.

 As a further service, Herning Kommune has gathered a list of private rental companies.
 As registration on the list is voluntary, it is not a complete list.

 To buy real estate as a foreigner in Denmark, certain rules apply, depending on where you come from.

 If you are from a EU/EEA Member State, you may buy real estate in Denmark without applying for permission as long as the property is to be used as your all-year dwelling, or the property is necessary for you in order to operate as a self-employed person.

-If you are from another country than an EU/EEA Member State, you must apply to the Ministry of Justice for permission to buy real estate in Denmark.
-When the application with all necessary information is submitted to the Ministry of Justice, the processing time is usually two to four weeks.
+If you are from another country than an EU/EEA Member State, you must apply to the Department of Civil Affairs under the Danish Ministry of Justice for permission to buy real estate in Denmark.
+When the application with all necessary information is submitted to the Department of Civil Affairs, the processing time is usually two to four weeks.